molsim/CompBioCommons/Live_Examples/developer_docs.md

 ######References
 At this stage references are manually contructed unless we find a better alternative.
 ####Folder structure
-The folder structure follows the CLICOS mnemonic
+The folder structure follows the CLIO-S^2 mnemonic
 ######code
 All the code file and script relevant to this LE.
 Ideally names should start with the numbers and underscore according to run. sequence